BestTimesToVisit.com Logo

 transport

 Forget trying to drive into Paraty's historic center; the cobblestone streets are a nightmare for cars and often closed to traffic anyway.
-Your best bet is to park outside the main area (there are paid lots) and explore on foot.
-For longer distances or day trips to nearby beaches like Trindade, consider hiring a local taxi or using ride-sharing apps like 99 or Uber, which are generally reliable and affordable.
+Instead, park your car outside the main area (there are paid lots) or better yet, rely on walking or the local buses once you're there.
+For longer distances, like to Trindade, shared vans (vans compartilhadas) are a popular and affordable option.

 money

-While many restaurants and shops in Paraty accept credit cards, it's wise to carry some Brazilian Reais (BRL) in cash, especially for smaller vendors, market stalls, and boat tours.
-ATMs are available, but they can sometimes be unreliable or have withdrawal limits, so don't rely on them as your sole source of cash.
-Look for 'Casa Lotérica' (lottery houses) as they often offer better exchange rates for USD or EUR than some banks.
+While credit cards are widely accepted in restaurants and shops, it's wise to carry some Brazilian Reais (BRL) in cash for smaller purchases, street vendors, and boat tours.
+ATMs are available, but they can sometimes be out of service or have withdrawal limits, so don't rely on them as your sole source of funds.

 packing